May 2019 Lawn Diary

 If you haven't already fertilised the lawn, this month is still a good time to apply a spring feed if conditions are suitable.
 If you're doing any other lawn maintenance then put your lawn fertiliser in afterwards.

 There are a variety of Lawnsmith® Fertilisers that can be applied at this time of year.
-Being granular and slow release they offer gentle growth, a high degree of grass safety and are perfect for getting the grass revitalised and in condition.
+Being granular and slow release they offer gentle growth and are perfect for getting the grass revitalised and in condition.
 The choice is simple and based around your soil and your enthusiasm for lawn care:

 - Dry (not liquid) or Granular Fertiliser MUST be slow release